 The joints in our feet allow them to move in many different ways.
 But often when we wear tight or restrictive footwear this mobility can be reduced.
 Here are some simple

 movements and stretches which may help to get them moving again.

 - Toe Scrunches in sitting – scrunch your toes as if you were dragging a towel towards you on the ground while still keeping your heel in contact with the ground.
 Repeat for up to 20 seconds, then rest or until you feel your feet tire.

 - Toe Spreading – Start seated with your feet on the ground.
 Try to spread your toes apart then relax.
 Repeat 10-15 times.

 - Toe Stretches – Rest your heel up onto your opposite thigh.
 Use your hand to gentle hold your big toe and pull it back towards your shin until you feel a gentle stretch in the foot.
 This should not cause pain.
 Hold for 20 seconds then relax.
 You can repeat this stretch 3 times once per day.

 3. Consult your physiotherapist

-If you suffer from foot pain or are concerned that your feet will not cope with a large increase in activity during your holiday book in with your physio today for a full assessment so they can give you a tailored program and help determine what is causing your foot pain.
+If you suffer from foot pain or are concerned that your feet will not cope with a large increase in activity during your holiday, or on your return to work, book in with your physio today for a full assessment so they can give you a tailored program and help determine what is causing your foot pain.

 – Melissa Andreatta, Physiotherapist